Poem to a Horse: Music video

 The music video for "Poem to a Horse" was released in February 2004.
 The video contains a live performance of the song at the Tour of the Mongoose date in Rotterdam as well as clips from her ‘’Live & off the Record’’ documentary.

 Live performances

 "Poem to a Horse" was performed by Shakira on Tour of the Mongoose in 2002-2003.
-According to a photograph published by Albert Menéndez from Shakira's band, the song will be on the setlist of Shakira's 2025 Las Mujeres Ya No Lloran World Tour.
+According to a photograph published by Albert Menéndez from Shakira's band, the song is on the setlist of Shakira's 2025 Las Mujeres Ya No Lloran World Tour.